ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 ## Connecting new {{site.data.keyword.blockstorageshort}} to host

-"Authorized" hosts are hosts that were given access rights to a volume.
+"Authorized" hosts are hosts that were given access to a volume.
 Without host authorization, you can't access or use the storage from your system.
 Authorizing a host to access your volume generates the user name, password, and iSCSI qualified name (IQN), which is needed to mount the multipath I/O (MPIO) iSCSI connection.

 1. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**, and click your LUN Name.